-Unlike some towns, Perdido Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Perdido Beach are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Perdido Beach is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Perdido Beach is a town of professionals, service providers and sales and office workers.
 There are especially a lot of people living in Perdido Beach who work in healthcare (17.80%), office and administrative support (13.98%) and food service (9.32%).

 Setting & Lifestyle

-Perdido Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Perdido Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 In Perdido Beach, however, the average commute to work is quite long.
 On average, people spend 38.99 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.